-- I pledge my child will be in attendance and on time for class every day. - I pledge to teach my child to be safe, responsible, respectful, and prepared. - I pledge to be a responsible advocate for my child. - I pledge to be engaged in my child's learning. - I pledge to support my child in following the Student Code of Conduct. - By signing this pledge, I understand and accept the responsibility of the Student Code of Conduct, for as long as I am a parent in the St. Louis Public School District
+- I pledge my student will be in attendance and on time for class every day. - I pledge to teach my student to be safe, responsible, respectful, and prepared. - I pledge to be a responsible advocate for my student. - I pledge to be engaged in my student's learning. - I pledge to support my student in following the Student Code of Conduct. - By signing this pledge, I understand and accept the responsibility of the Student Code of Conduct, for as long as I am a parent in the Saint Louis Public School District